FEIT Student General Access UNIX Servers

 Access and Availability

-Students accounts on these systems are provisioned automatically, but there are some things that may cause a delay - for undergraduate students, you need to have created an MSE Student Computer Account.
+Students accounts on these systems are provisioned automatically, but there are some things that may cause a delay - for undergraduate students, you need to have created an FEIT Student Computer Account.
 You can do this either by:

 - logging on to a PC in an Engineering computer Lab at least once